Xu Deshuai: 2011–12

-New coach Ján Kocian appointed Xu Deshuai as a box-to-box midfielder and played as one of playmakers with captain Li Haiqiang but he could not have a good performance.
+New coach Ján Kocian appointed Xu as a box-to-box midfielder and played as one of playmakers with captain Li Haiqiang but he could not have a good performance.
 After a downturn of South China, Xu returned to play as a right winger and he scored in the shield match which defeated Sham Shui Po.
 Ironically, Xu had a mistake which cause Fong Pak Lun scored at the 78-minute in this game.
-In a league game against Wofoo Tai Po on 3 December 2011, Xu Deshuai scored by an assist made by Chan Siu Ki and made an assist for Chan Siu Ki.
+In a league game against Tai Po on 3 December 2011, Xu scored by an assist made by Chan Siu Ki and made an assist for Chan Siu Ki.
 It led South China to win the game by 3 goals.

-In Lunar New Year, South China held a friendly four-team mid-season tournament 2012 Asian Challenge Cup and Xu played both semi-final and third place match in the event.
+In Lunar New Year, South China held a friendly four-team mid-season tournament 2012 Asian Challenge Cup and Xu played both the semi-final and third-place match in the event.
 However, South China got the fourth place.

-In following days of the season, South China was eliminated in 2011–12 Hong Kong League Cup and 2011–12 Hong Kong FA Cup, also by Kitchee SC.
+In the following days of the season, South China was eliminated in 2011–12 Hong Kong League Cup and 2011–12 Hong Kong FA Cup, also by Kitchee.
 For the 2011–12 Hong Kong First Division League, Xu finished his second season with South China as 3rd place in the league and failed in 2013 AFC Cup qualifying again.
 As the result, Xu left from South China after the season.

 Pegasus

-TSW Pegasus reformed after 2011–12 season and renamed as Sun Pegasus.
+TSW Pegasus reformed after the 2011–12 season and was renamed as Sun Pegasus.
 Xu had agreed terms with the Pegasus for his transfer and the coach Chan Chi Hong claimed that Xu would be a leader of the team even though he is just a young player.

 In the team, Xu had more opportunities in his habitual position, the right midfield, so his performance became better much.
 However, Pegasus ranked the 8th in the league table of the first division after week 9, the mid of the season.
-Xu scored the 1–1 equaliser in a league match against Southern District on 19 January 2013 and earned a valuable point in their race to once again escape from First Division League relegation.
+Xu scored the 1–1 equaliser in a league match against Southern on 19 January 2013 and earned a valuable point in their race to once again escape from First Division League relegation.
 Pegasus made consecutive games undefeated after this match.

-Before the New Territories derby in FA Cup against Wofoo Tai Po, some media in Hong Kong believe Xu would be the Pegasus's key to winning the match.
+Before the New Territories derby in FA Cup against Tai Po, some media in Hong Kong believe Xu would be the Pegasus's key to winning the match.
 As expected, Xu scored the only goal in the 77th minute of the 1st leg FA Cup match.
 Pegasus finally beat Tai Po and advanced to the final of the FA Cup.

 Kitchee

-Xu Deshuai joined Kitchee from fellow First Division club Sun Pegasus for an undisclosed fee on 30 May 2013, since Kitchee qualified for 2013 AFC Cup quarter-finals and the team would strengthen their squad with local player.
+Xu joined Kitchee from fellow First Division club Pegasus for an undisclosed fee on 30 May 2013, since Kitchee qualified for 2013 AFC Cup quarter-finals and the team would strengthen their squad with local player.

 Eastern

-Xu joined Eastern in 2015 and left 5 years later on 1 June 2020 when his contract expired.
+Xu joined Eastern in the summer of 2015.

+On 1 June 2020, Xu left when his contract expired with the club and subsequently he retired from professional football.